Anon-Planet/thgtoa/guide.md

             -   **Qubes OS is not supported on ARM architecture yet.**

 **Your only option on M1 Macs is probably to stick with Tor Browses for now.
-But I would guess that if you can afford an M1 Mac you should probably get a dedicated x86 laptop for more sensitive activities.**
+But we would guess that if you can afford an M1 Mac you should probably get a dedicated x86 laptop for more sensitive activities.**

 ### Skills: